Jasminthapa/Jasminthapa/README.md

  - Soch College of IT(Bachelor running)

 ### Experience
- - Flutter Intership at Thulo Technology
+ - Flutter Internship at Thulo Technology

 ### Skills
  - Dart